jerhon/honlsoft-v2/pages/about.md

 Programming and building software was something I really enjoyed growing up, and now that I am older have turned that passion into a career.

 I hope you find this blog and site useful.
-If so, please reach out and connect on Linked In!
+If so, please reach out and connect on [LinkedIn](https://www.linkedin.com/in/jhonl/) or [Twitter](https://twitter.com/honlsoft).